 We have various employee incentive plans.
 Our profit-sharing plan provides for the distribution of a percentage of pre-tax profits to substantially all of our employees not eligible for other performance-based incentive plans.
-Our executives and key contributors participate in bonus plans based on the achievement of profitability and other individual performance goals and objectives.
+Our executives, key contributors and employees participate in bonus plans based on the achievement of profitability and other individual performance goals and objectives.

 To foster a stronger sense of ownership and align the interests of employees with our stockholders we grant equity-based awards, including restricted stock units and performance-based restricted stock units to eligible employees.
 We also have an employee stock purchase plan, which provides employees with the opportunity to purchase Intevac common stock at a discount through payroll deductions.
-See Note 4 to the consolidated financial statements for a description of these plans.
+See Note 4 to the consolidated financial statements in Item 8 of this Annual Report for a description of these plans.